chenxingqiang/open-codex/docs/faq.md

 We recommend using Codex with GPT-5, our best coding model.
 The default reasoning level is medium, and you can upgrade to high for complex tasks with the `/model` command.

-You can also use older models by using API-based auth and launching codex with the `--model` flag.
+You can also use older models by using API-based auth and launching icodex with the `--model` flag.

 ### Why does `o3` or `o4-mini` not work for me?